CAPIT Reading: Proven to Accelerate Early Literacy Development and Kindergarten Readiness

 Key Findings

-• Students who used CAPIT for at least 30 days gained 41.19 additional scale score points of growth, equivalent to 46 extra days of learning over a 180-day school year, compared to students who did not use the program.
-This translates to an additional 2 months of learning.
+Two Extra Months of Learning: Students using CAPIT for at least 30 days gained 41.19 additional scale score points, equivalent to 46 extra days of learning in a 180-day school year—that’s an additional 2 months of school!

-• Teachers praised CAPIT’s systematic Sound-to-Print approach and mastery-based learning model and reported that their students find CAPIT lessons and activities to be engaging.
+Teachers praised CAPIT’s systematic Sound-to-Print Methodology and mastery-based learning model and reported that their students find CAPIT lessons and activities to be engaging.

 Why This Matters